Captain of Camden charter vessel awaits trial in Virgin Islands on seaman’s manslaughter charge

 Pontius eventually climbed over a wire railing and jumped overboard.
 Smith allegedly watched him sink into the water with a trail of bubbles visible in the nearly full moon.
 The captain ordered another crew member to shine the spotlight to see if he could locate Pontius.

-The indictment maintains that the captain should have activated his emergency position indicating radio beacon which would have immediately alerted the Coast Guard.
-He also failed to properly use his VHF marine radio, and also failed to deploy a search and recover pattern, according to the indictment.
+The indictment maintains that the captain should have activated his emergency position-indicating radio beacon, which would have immediately alerted the Coast Guard.
+He also failed to properly use his VHF marine radio and failed to deploy a search and recover pattern, according to the indictment.

 Smith did not report the incident until 36 hours later, according to the indictment.